Portfolio Toolbox

 Taxes

-Here are a few notes about rebalancing and taxes.
-When you sell a security to affect a rebalancing trade, that sale will have tax consequences in a taxable account.
-Typically, it is better to rebalance in your tax deferred or tax-exempt accounts.
-There can be situations where it may be advantageous for you to rebalance in your taxable account to take advantage of tax loss harvesting or tax gain harvesting depending on your specific tax situation.
-If you do intend to sell a security in a taxable account, it is advantageous to only sell securities that you have held for at least a year and a day to take advantage of lower long term capital gains taxes.
-You should consult with your tax advisor about the tax impact of selling securities in your taxable account.
+When you sell a security for rebalancing purposes in a taxable account, it will have tax implications.
+Generally, it is preferable to rebalance within your tax-deferred or tax-exempt accounts.
+However, there may be instances where rebalancing in a taxable account is beneficial, such as for tax loss harvesting or tax gain harvesting, depending on your individual tax situation.
+If you plan to sell a security in a taxable account, it is usually better to sell securities held for at least a year and a day to benefit from lower long-term capital gains taxes.
+Consult your tax advisor to understand the tax impact of selling securities in your taxable account.

 Resources